 Beyond the Castle: “Stand Your Ground”

 States that have adopted “stand your ground” laws have extended the castle doctrine to confrontations outside a person’s home, thus expanding an individual’s right to act in a threatening situation and protecting him against criminal prosecution and civil liability.

 The stand your ground defense may apply, depending on state law, in the following situations:

 - Beyond the house.
-The defense can be raised when the confrontation was in a person’s vehicle or on a person’s residential property, including the driveway, swimming pool area, or land around the home.
+The defense may be available when the confrontation was in a person’s vehicle or on a person’s residential property, including the driveway, swimming pool area, or land around the home.

 - A public place.
-If an aggressor uses force or threatens violence against another in a public place, the person being attacked or threatened has no duty to choose an apparent safe way to retreat, and may instead use the amount of reasonable force necessary to fend off the attacker.
+The law may provide that, if an aggressor uses force or threatens violence against another in a public place, the person being attacked or threatened has no duty to choose an apparent safe way to retreat, and may instead use the amount of reasonable force necessary to fend off the attacker.

 - Presumption of violence.
 The law may presume that an intruder in a home or vehicle intends to commit an unlawful act using force or violence—this means that the person raising self-defense need not produce evidence of the intruder’s intent.

 - Presumption of fear.
 The law may presume that a person who uses force against an intruder in his home, residential area, or vehicle was fearful of violence.
 Like the presumption of violence on the part of the intruder, this means the person claiming self defense need not produce evidence of his fear.